vippsas/vipps-partner/README.md

 # How to sign up new merchants

-The below if for platform partners.
+The below is for platform partners.
 Merchants that do not use a platform partner sign up on their own on [portal.vipps.no](https://portal.vipps.no).